American Bottoms 100

 Safety

 • Watch out for vehicles! it is required that you wear a Hi-Vis running-style reflective vest during the nighttime portions of the race.
 Failure to do so will result in disqualification.
+If you fail to bring a reflective vest / sash, one will be loaned out, but please bring your own.
 It's strongly recommended that you also wear Hi-Vis or bright clothing during the day.
 Stick to the left side of the road as much as possible, except for blind hills and blind corners, where you would use the right side of the road.
-Please use your best judgment.
+Use your best judgment.

-• Headphones are NOT permitted during the race.
+• Headphones are not permitted during the race; external speakers are ok.
 It's paramount that you're aware of your surroundings.

 • No foot care or medicine will be given at aid stations

-• If you have to quit the race, please do it at an aid station.
-We will try to get you back to the start / finish line as soon as possible.
-If it's an emergency, and you need to bail immediately, then you should have good cell coverage the whole course to call for help.
-If that happens, please call the race director as soon as possible.
+• If you have to quit the race, do it at an aid station.
+Notify a volunteer and we will try to get you back to the finish line as soon as possible.
+You have to tell someone that you are dropping!

 Awards & Swag